Hussain-AB/Hussain-AB/README.md

 - 🔭 I’m currently working on projects using ROS & Machine Learning.
 - 🌱 I’m currently learning Artificial Intelligence.
-- ⚡ Fun fact: London Red Busses are manufactured in Cairo, Egypt.
+- ⚡ Fun fact: London red busses are manufactured in Cairo, Egypt.

 <!--
 **Hussain-AB/Hussain-AB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.